 - Change in shape

 If you are experiencing any of the symptoms listed above, make sure to contact Dr. Tom F. Crais’ office immediately.

 Another thing to be mindful of when determining whether or not you may have cancer, consider your age.
 Because most of your moles and sunspots will arise around the age of 30, you should start to schedule yearly appointments with Dr. Tom F. Crais in order to have your moles looked at.
 In fact, after the age of 35, it’s advised that you start to really keep a close eye on all of your moles and freckles in order to ensure that they aren’t changing in any way.

 Ways to Treat Melanoma

-To learn more about melanoma or signs of melanoma, contact Dr. Thomas F. Crais.
+To learn more about melanoma or signs of melanoma, contact Dr. Tom F. Crais.